 The conference surfaced diverse views within the OST community about the nature of OST's benefits and how best to make the case to broaden public support.
 Caron, commissioner of Chicago's Department of Family and Support Services said that quality OST programs are a natural antidote to juvenile violence.
 Mullgrav, commissioner of New York City's Department of Youth and Community Development, cited the significant support OST programs provide to working parents.
 During the panel on "Communicating the Value of OST Programs: Sustainability Strategies," some audience members advanced the idea that all children are entitled to enriching activities, regardless of their families' income.
 Others urged tying participation in OST to simple, school-related goals such as higher high school graduation rates.
-"It's easily understood," something "that appeals to both somebody's heart and their wallet," said Chris Smith, executive director of Boston After School and Beyond, a not-forprofit group that is working with the Boston Public Schools on the Wallace-supported OST effort in that city.
-Antoni, of Dallas, said that rather than emphasizing any specific benefits,
+"It's easily understood," something "that appeals to both somebody's heart and their wallet," said Chris Smith, executive director of Boston After School and Beyond, a not-for-profit group that is working with the Boston Public Schools on the Wallace-supported OST effort in that city.
+Antoni, of Dallas, said that rather than emphasizing any specific benefits, the most effective argument might be that OST is one vital component in what communities need to do to ensure that children grow into adults with the skills and character to thrive in the 21st century.
+"Tying out-of-school time to one highlyvalued outcome, like kids not dropping out of school, scares me," she said.
+"I believe that an out-of-school time system contributes to a citywide effort to keep kids in school, but I don't believe an out-of-school time system can do that by itself."

-3 The Wallace Foundation is working with the Afterschool Partnership of Greater New Orleans to support quality summer programs in that city.
+&lt;sup>3 The Wallace Foundation is working with the Afterschool Partnership of Greater New Orleans to support quality summer programs in that city.